PRAM1N/django-todo/README.md

 # django-todo

-This project is a web application built using Python and Django, demonstrating the fundamental CRUD C- Create
+This project is a web application built using Python and Django, demonstrating the fundamental CRUD, C- Create
   R- Read
   U- Update